DohaAbdelaal/Distance-measurement_system/README.md

 -LCD , Ultrasonic sensor drivers in the HAL layer.

-4. The ICU is used to measure the time the wave is on.Throught the time and knowing the velocity of ultrasonic wave we can measure the distance.
+4. The ICU is used to measure the time the wave is on.
+Throughout the time and knowing the velocity of ultrasonic wave we can measure the distance.

 More details of the calculation is provided in the ultasonic folder.